RoboSherlock/robosherlock_docs/source/tutorials/create_your_own_ae.rst

 Write your own Analysis Engine
 ==============================

-This tutorial assumes that the reader has created a robosherlock package, and allready run the pipeline as described in the TODO section.
+This tutorial assumes that the reader has created a robosherlock package, and already run the pipeline described in the :ref:`first tutorial<pipeline>`.

-As descriped in the overview (TODO:link) analysis enignes can be either primitive or aggregate.
+As described in the :ref:`overview<overview_rs>`, analysis engines can be either primitive or aggregate.
 A primitive analysis engine is called an annotator.
-In the following the creation of a new primitive analysis engine will be described, followed by creating an aggregat AE that uses is.
+In the following the creation of a new primitive analysis engine will be described, followed by creating an aggregate AE that uses is.

 .. note:: it is not required that all primitive analysis engines annotate a scene, but for simplicity we call individual experts annotators.
 E.g. primitive AEs can generate object hypotheses, or have I/O tasks